M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Programmatics

 \subsection{Mission Readiness \& Risk Analysis}

 All mission components have Technology Readiness Level (TRL) $\geq$ 6, so there are no significant technological risks to the mission.
 Some significant operational risks have been identified for the mission.
 One risk would be if either the communication with the SWO or with one (or more) of the MFO would be lost (resulting in the loss of some science objectives).
-In the case of losing the SWO, it may be possible to use MRO as a relay instead.
+In the case of losing the SWO, it may be possible to use MRO, MAVEN, or the ExoMars orbiter as a relay instead \citep{edwards2014replenishing}.
 Another risk would be a failed launch, as well as an error in the orbit insertion, both of which could result in a total loss of the mission.
 An error in the alignment of the MFO tetrahedron is also be a possible risk.
 The solar panels or the electric antennas not deploying would cause major difficulties for the mission.
+Using the risk analysis methods outlined in \cite{ECSSrisk} we believe all of these risks can be classed as either low (1 in 1000 projects) or very low (1 in 10000 projects) risks, and are thus deemed acceptable.